HomeLight offers a quick, easy way to find full-service realtors and compare multiple options.

 HomeLight Simple Sale is a cash offer service.
 HomeLight will match you with real estate investors in your area who will pay cash for your home and close quickly (often within a few weeks).
 HomeLight doesn’t buy your house itself.
 Instead, it acts as an intermediary between you and investors, who can range from local cash buyers to large iBuyers.

-In theory, HomeLight’s cash offer option can be a good choice if you’re looking to sell fast and you don’t want the hassles that come with a traditional listing, such as staging and showings.
+In theory, the HomeLight cash offer can be a good choice if you’re looking to sell fast and you don’t want the hassles that come with a traditional listing, such as staging and showings.
 However, customers complain that you'll still get calls from agents — even when looking strictly for cash offers.

-HomeLight’s Buy Before You Sell program lets you use the equity in your current home to make an offer on a new home.
+HomeLight Buy Before You Sell is a program that lets you use the equity in your current home to make an offer on a new home.
 Because your offer doesn’t include a prior home sale contingency, it can stand out in a competitive market.
 Once you buy your new home, you then sell your old home.
 If it doesn’t sell within 120 days, HomeLight will buy the property.

-Buy Before You Sell can be a convenient option since you won’t have the pressure of needing to find a new home before the closing date on the home you’re selling.
-However, HomeLight charges a 2.4% fee for the sale of your home when you use Buy Before You Sell.
-There is also an additional $1,500 fee if you don’t use HomeLight Closing Services.[8]
+HomeLight Buy Before You Sell can be a convenient option since you won’t have the pressure of needing to find a new home before the closing date on the home you’re selling.
+However, the HomeLight BBYS fee is 2.4% of your home's final sale price.
+There's also an additional $1,500 fee if you don’t use HomeLight Closing Services.[10]

 Is HomeLight legit?

-HomeLight makes money by charging real estate agents a referral fee, which is deducted from the agent’s commission when they complete a real estate transaction.[10]
-HomeLight also charges a 2.4% service fee for selling your house via its Buy Before You Sell program.
+HomeLight makes money by charging real estate agents a referral fee, which is deducted from the agent’s commission when they complete a real estate transaction.[12]
+HomeLight also charges a 2.4% service fee, plus any associated closing costs and financing fees, for selling your house via its Buy Before You Sell program.

 HomeLight locations

-HomeLight is available nationwide.
-Additional services may only be available in select areas.
+Additional services may be available only in select areas.
 ‘Buy Before You Sell’ is available in all states plus Washington, D.C., except for Alaska, Massachusetts, New York, and Rhode Island.

 HomeLight news and updates